 STEP 8

-Select ‘Redefining scaling as 100%’ and your done.
+Select ‘Redefining scaling as 100%’ and you’re done.

 Written by Donna Hocking, graphic designer and creative artworker.
 If you are a designer / agency in need of support or a business looking for someone to create your print & web materials get in touch I’d love to hear from you.
 You can also read more about what services I provide here.